CERTCC/certfuzz/src/windows/README.txt

 	application name and version.

 campaign: use_buttonclicker:
-	When fuzzing a GUI application, the FOE button clicker can increase throughput and code coverage.
+	When fuzzing a GUI application, the BFF button clicker can increase throughput and code coverage.
 Note that the button clicker is not configurable, but rather it has a built-in heuristic for determining which buttons to click.